 Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-This rare subspecies of Anacamptis morio often occurs within colonies of other Green-winged Orchids.
+This rare subspecies of Anacamptis morio often occurs within or near to colonies of other Green-winged Orchids.

 This member of the Anacamptis morio (Green-winged Orchid) group of orchids occurs in the western Mediterranean region.
 It is most commonly found in the Iberian Peninsula, but its territory extends northwards as far as southern France.